fread-ink/inkwave/README.md

 # Limitations

-Currently doesn't work on big-endian architectures.
+* Currently doesn't work on big-endian architectures.
+* Parsing .wrf metadata not yet supported
+* Waveforms using 5 bits per pixel not yet supported (only 4 bpp)

 # License and copyright